For best experience please turn on javascript and use a modern browser!

 The core component of PhD training at the RICDE is conducting original research to advance research knowledge and skills.
 Candidates therefore spend around 75% of their time on their PhD research project.
 Additional components include education to advance their academic and broader professional development (around 15% of their time) and teaching (around 10% of their time).

-In line with the Bologna Process, the PhD phase is considered education is the third phase of higher education, following the Bachelor and Master phase.
+In line with the Bologna Process, the PhD phase is considered the third phase of higher education, following the Bachelor and Master phase.
 This third phase is much less standardized than the first and second phase and comes with greater responsibility for the candidates themselves to design their learning process.

 Candidates design their own learning process by setting personal learning goals and self-monitoring their learning experiences towards obtaining these goals.
 Candidates design their personal education plan to facilitate learning and critical reflection on learning.
 Because we train doctoral candidates to not only contribute to scientific debates, but to also be an active citizen and ethical leader, the education plan transcends basic research knowledge and skills, and also includes broader professional development such as research ethics and integrity.